 I often find on my travels that the places I visit link tenuously to one another.
-I’d passed the grand Carnegie Hall regularly during my stay in New York, and here I was back in Scotland visiting the humble cottage where Carnegie was born.
+I’d passed the Carnegie Hall regularly during my stay in New York, now here I was back home in Scotland, visiting the humble cottage where Carnegie was born.

-The boy loved the pretty garden at the back of the cottage, and enjoyed some chill time with his Dad as I looked round.
-Mr G it seems had reached his history quota for the day!
+The boy loved the cottage garden and sat there with Mr G as I looked round the museum.
+Mr G had reached his history saturation point for the day.

-Before lunch we took a quick stroll around town, stopping to admire the stunning salmon coloured Abbot House.
-Built in the 15th century, it’s the only domestic building to have survived a terrible fire that devastated the old town of Dunfermline in 1624.
+Before lunch we went for a wander round town, stopping to admire the salmon coloured Abbot House.
+Built in the 15th century, it’s the only domestic building to have survived a fire that devastated Dunfermline in 1624.

-Our last stop before hunger kicked in was the vast 76-acre Pittencrief Park, known locally as ‘The Glen’.
+Our last stop before lunch was the 76-acre Pittencrief Park, known locally as ‘The Glen’.
 The park was purchased by Andrew Carnegie in 1902 and gifted to the people of Dunfermline the following year.

-In the more formally laid out part of the park, a statue of Andrew Carnegie has pride of place on a tall plinth.
-He stands, watching over the town where he spent the early years of his life – a town that benefitted greatly from his generosity.
+In a more formally laid out part of the park, a statue of Andrew Carnegie has pride of place on a tall plinth.
+He watches over the town where he spent the early years of his life.
+A town that’s benefitted greatly from his generosity.

 Lunch – Café Fresh, Dunfermline